 have persuaded them to believe in Him, which places their hatred squarely on

-the Father, which worsens their guilt, and proves whom they were targeting when they
+the Father (Jn 15-23), which worsened their guilt, and proved whom they

 hurled abuse at Jesus!